 Mental Health Professional (MHP) License and Certificate Type

-ZIP Code and County – Health plans shall report each county and ZIP Code as described in Rule 1300.67.2.2(h)(8)(D)(vii) and made available on the web portal.
+ZIP Code and County – A health plan shall report each county and ZIP Code as described in Rule 1300.67.2.2(h)(8)(D)(vii) and made available on the web portal.

-California License Number and National Provider Identifier (NPI) – Health plans shall report each California License Number and NPI as described in Rule 1300.67.2.2(h)(8)(D)(viii).
+California License Number and National Provider Identifier (NPI) – A health plan shall report each California License Number and NPI as described in Rule 1300.67.2.2(h)(8)(D)(viii).
 The Department shall make available annually in its web portal a current list of de-activated NPIs, based on the applicable network capture date, derived from the National Plan and Provider Enumeration System (NPPES), NPI registry.

-….

 Timely Access Compliance Report (Rule 1300.67.2.2(h)(6))

 Health plans that meet the description set forth in Rule 1300.67.2.2(h)(1)(A) shall submit to the Department, on an annual basis, a Timely Access Compliance Report, which consists of the items set forth in subsection (h)(6) of Rule 1300.67.2.2.
 Each health plan shall submit its Timely Access Compliance Report, as set forth below, for the applicable measurement year.
 The instructions below describe where, within the Department’s web portal, each required item shall be submitted.
 Health plans may submit multiple documents for any particular section; however, each document uploaded shall be labeled appropriately so that the Department can easily identify the document responsive to each requirement.